Information for Solar Installers

 The inverter you are installing as part of a solar or battery storage system will need to meet the following criteria:

-• be configured in accordance with Ausgrid’s requirements for inverters which are set out in NS194 Secondary System Requirements for Embedded Generators.
-This includes configuring inverter settings to the AS4777.2-2020 regional setting “Australia A”
+• be configured in accordance with Ausgrid’s requirements for inverters which are set out in NS194 Secondary System Requirements for Embedded Generators, including configuring inverter settings to the AS4777.2-2020 regional setting “Australia A”

 AEMO’s Distributed Energy Resource Register